m-clare/built_python/README.md

 # built_python
 Road map for learning python for those in the built environment.
-Includes suggested reading for technical audiences, links relevant projects, and general tips (tba).
+Includes suggested reading for technical audiences, links, relevant projects, and general tips (tba).
 Currently more general, will add specifics relevant to AEC as time permits.

 ## Suggested repositories